Skip to main content

 kubectl get project default -oyaml

-2. The Deploy Web Application Command
+2. Deploy Command

 kubectl get components